RatMD/miru/docs/references/utilities/boolean.md

+---
+title: boolean
+titleTemplate: Utilities | miru.ink
+description: Simple validate if the passed variable is truly, false or neither of them.
+editLink: true
+---

 # boolean Utilities

 Three utility functions to validate if an passed variable is truly, falsy or neither of them.
 The